What do the clubs say they stand for?

 Although the Swans are now a Sydney team, the club began its life as the South Melbourne Bloods.
 As the Bloods, the club built up one of the league's largest and most passionate supporter bases.
 In 1903 it was said that:

 In their nine years in the VFA, the Bloods won five premierships.
 They were a foundation club of the VFL and won premierships in 1909 and 1918.
 In the thirties, the club reached its zenith and won its third premiership in 1933.
 It was during this time that a decision was made to change the name from 'Bloods' to 'Swans'.

 The name change wasn’t exactly great for building an intimating image nor was it great for marketing.
 Whereas Richmond could stage promotional events such as sending players to feed tigers at the zoo, and Essendon could have its players pose for a photo in front of a stealth bomber, South Melbourne/Sydney was never able to find emotional erectness by photographing its players feeding Swans at the park.

 With their new softer connotations, a new culture began to bite and three successive grand final defeats followed.
 After the 1936 defeat, the Swans suffered decades of poor performances.
 For the next 45 years, they finished 8th or better only eight times.
 Their only final appearances were the 1945 grand final and the first semi-final in 1970.

-But the real spearhead of the campaign was a young Warrick Capper.
+The Swans' time in Sydney could be characterised with an obsession with full forwards to the detriment of overall team success.
+The first came in the form of a young Warrick Capper.
 Aside from his spectacular marks, Capper endeared himself to the crowd with long hair and an intellectual mastery that had his resembling the lead singer of an 80s glam rock band.
-(This potential was later realized when he was cast as a brain dead prisoner in the 93 movie, The Fortress.)
+This potential was later realized when he was cast as a brain dead prisoner in the 93 movie, The Fortress.